-Your love for the beauty and wonder of our natural world may be drawing you to the field of geology.
-Study God’s natural creation, including rocks, minerals, water, fossils, economic resources, caves, oceans and the atmosphere.
-Almost any subject related to our planet Earth connects with geology.Your degree program in Geological Sciences at Olivet is a balance of theory, laboratory skills and techniques, extensive field experiences and research.
-A wide background of study prepares you for a variety of careers in industry, government and education.
+This unique degree program in geological sciences is a balance of theory, laboratory skills and techniques, extensive field experiences and research.
+A wide background of study prepares students for a variety of careers in industry, government and education.
 Olivet is one of only three Christian universities offering a recognized major in geological sciences.
-Find everything you need for classroom learning and research at Olivet.

-Field work is key in geological sciences.
+Field work is a key element of geological sciences.
 The best geologists are those who have seen the most diverse geological settings.
-At Olivet, you will have many opportunities for discovery and learning in the field.
-Most of our courses include multi-day field trips to geologically important regions, such as Canada, the Appalachian Mountains and locations in Illinois and adjacent states.
-Two-week field trips to locations in the Southwest provide a variety of sites for additional learning.
+At Olivet, students have many opportunities for discovery and learning in the field.
+Most courses include multi-day field trips to geologically important regions, such as Canada, the Appalachian Mountains and areas of Illinois and adjacent states.
+Annual two-week field trips to locations in the American Southwest provide a variety of sites for additional learning.